 If you are purchasing a home on Sanibel, your just value and your purchase price should be similar for the first year.
 We typically suggest budgeting 1% of the purchase price for taxes, which are paid in arrears.

-You can also use the Lee County Property Appraiser website to get detailed information on the property you are purchasing, including parcel details such as square-footage, past sales and tax information, and appraisal details.
+You can also use the Lee County Property Appraiser website to get detailed information on the property you are purchasing, including parcel details such as square footage, past sales and tax information, and appraisal details.

 LEEPA Tax Estimator Tool

-The website offers a handy tax estimator tool you can use to plug in the purchase of a property and see the estimate tax based on current mil rates and optional exemptions.
+The website offers a handy tax estimator tool you can use to plug in the purchase of a property and see the estimated tax based on current mil rates and optional exemptions.
 We encourage you to use these tools and resources provided by Lee County!

 Contact us for more information on Sanibel/Captiva Real Estate!